Ian Book

-Ian Book (born March 30, 1998) is an American football quarterback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Notre Dame and was drafted by the New Orleans Saints in the fourth round of the 2021 NFL Draft.
+Ian Michael Book (born March 30, 1998) is an American professional football quarterback.
+He played college football for the Notre Dame Fighting Irish where his .903 winning percentage (30–3) is second in school history to three-time national champ Johnny Lujack's .932 in the 1940s.
+After Notre Dame, Book was selected by the New Orleans Saints in the fourth round of the 2021 NFL draft.

-High school career
+Early life

 Book was born on March 30, 1998, in El Dorado Hills, California, and played high school football at Oak Ridge High School.
 He originally committed to Washington State but flipped his commitment to Notre Dame.

 College career

-2016 season

-Book took a redshirt his freshman year in order to preserve a year of eligibility.
+Book took a redshirt his freshman year in 2016 in order to preserve a year of eligibility.
 He sat behind starters Malik Zaire and DeShone Kizer in addition to primary backup Brandon Wimbush.

-2017 season

-Book sat behind Wimbush throughout the 2017 season, but he started for an injured Wimbush against North Carolina, propelling the Irish to a 33–10 victory over the Tar Heels in his first collegiate start on October 7, 2017.
-During the 2018 Citrus Bowl, Book came off the bench and led the Irish to a 21–17 victory over LSU.
+Book sat behind Wimbush throughout the 2017 season, but on October 7, 2017, he started for an injured Wimbush against the North Carolina Tar Heels, propelling the Irish to a 33–10 victory.
+During the 2018 Citrus Bowl, Book came off the bench and led the Irish to a 21–17 victory over the LSU Tigers.

-2018 season

-After a pair of slim home victories over unranked opponents Ball State and Vanderbilt in 2018, Book was chosen as the starter over Wimbush for a road game against Wake Forest.
+After a pair of slim home victories over unranked opponents the Ball State Cardinals and the Vanderbilt Commodores in 2018, Book was chosen as the starter over Wimbush for a road game against the Wake Forest Demon Deacons.
 The result was a 56–27 Notre Dame victory, with Book throwing for 325 yards and two touchdowns, and running for three more.
-Against #7 Stanford the next week, Book threw for 278 yards and four touchdowns in a 38–17 rout of the Cardinal.
-The Irish continued to move up the rankings under Book, and in week 10, Book threw for two touchdown passes and ran 23 yards for a score in the closing minutes to lead No. 3 Notre Dame to a close 31–21 victory over Northwestern.
-Book helped the Irish to finish the regular season 12–0 and earn its first College Football Playoff berth, although the Irish were defeated by the eventual national champion Clemson in the 2018 Cotton Bowl Classic, 30–3.
+Against the #7 ranked Stanford Cardinal the next week, Book threw for 278 yards and four touchdowns in a 38–17 rout.
+The Irish continued to move up the rankings under Book, and in week 10, Book threw for two touchdown passes and ran 23 yards for a score in the closing minutes to lead No. 3 Notre Dame to a close 31–21 victory over the Northwestern Wildcats.
+Book helped the Irish to finish the regular season 12–0 and earn its first College Football Playoff berth, although the Irish were defeated by the eventual national champion the Clemson Tigers in the 2018 Cotton Bowl Classic, 30–3.

-2019 season

-On September 14, 2019, Book threw for 360 yards and five touchdowns.
-He also had one rushing touchdown in a 66–14 win over New Mexico.
+On September 14, 2019, Book threw for 360 yards and five touchdowns, and also had one rushing touchdown in a 66–14 win over the New Mexico Lobos.
 He contributed to the most points scored in a home opener at Notre Dame since 1932.

-On October 5, 2019, Book threw five touchdowns in the first half against Bowling Green State University, becoming the first player in Notre Dame history to have five scores in one half.
-On November 9, 2019, Book threw four touchdown passes in a win against Duke.
-On November 16, 2019, Book threw for 284 yards and five touchdowns against Navy Midshipmen football, making him the first Notre Dame quarterback in history to have five touchdown passes in three games for one season.
+On October 5, 2019, Book threw five touchdowns in the first half against the Bowling Green Falcons, becoming the first player in Notre Dame history to have five scores in one half.
+On November 9, 2019, Book threw four touchdown passes in a win against the Duke Blue Devils.
+On November 16, 2019, Book threw for 284 yards and five touchdowns against the Navy Midshipmen, making him the first Notre Dame quarterback in history to have five touchdown passes in three games for one season.